 6 | Close consumer after usage |

-The broker start sending messages as soon as the Consumer
+The broker starts sending messages as soon as the Consumer

 instance is created.